-Baby gender test vs. Ultrasound
+Baby gender test vs ultrasound

-Liz Wood AlphaBiolabs
+Liz Wood, AlphaBiolabs

 By Liz Wood, Health Testing Specialist at at AlphaBiolabs

-Last reviewed: 26/05/2023
+Last reviewed: 06/12/2024

-Despite a baby’s gender being determined when the egg is first fertilised, pregnant women have to wait until their mid-pregnancy scan at around 16 weeks to determine the sex of their baby.
-However, ultrasound shouldn’t be relied upon.
-Statistics show that ultrasounds can be wrong up to 10% of the time.
+In fact, statistics show that ultrasounds can be wrong up to 10% of the time.
 That means up to 10 women out of 100 will be told that they’re having a boy or a girl, only to have quite a surprise at the birth!

 Ultrasound more reliable after 18 weeks

-The statement that gender predictions made by ultrasound have an accuracy rate of around 90% is backed up by Stephen Carr, Professor of Obstetrics & Gynaecology at the Warren Alpert Medical School of Brown University.
 Until the 14th week of pregnancy, baby boys and girls look exactly the same on ultrasound.
 Beyond this point, noticeable anatomical differences in the genitals can show up on the scan.
 However, mistakes can be made when determining gender because it depends on the clarity of the images and the skills of the person interpreting them, he said.

 According to Carr, it is preferable to wait until after 18 weeks of pregnancy to get a more reliable prediction of gender from an ultrasound scan.
 However, the baby will still need to be in a good position in the mother’s uterus (i.e. not in a breech or feet down position), and the legs will still need to be far enough apart to grant good visibility between them.
-So, wait until later and hope the baby is in a good position?
-It’s still not very reassuring, is it?

 Baby gender testing from 6 weeks